primehostai/primehostai.github.io/docs/slack.md

 When it comes to guest communication, it's important to be able to keep everything in one place.

 Slack App is a great tool, free & easy to use!
 You can keep all your guest communication there, see PrimeHost's suggested replies & use it to reach easily to all your guests, no matter which channel they used to reach you.

+Benefits:

+✔️ Replies for your quest’s questions will be auto generated & shown directly into Slack.

+<p style="text-align: start">✔️ You get push notifications, each time you get a new message from any booking channel.</p><p style="text-align: start">✔️ Emergency alerts, Booking Actions &amp; casual replies are categorised, so you can prioritise your time.</p>

+### **How to Connect PrimeHost with Slack App**

 **Click “Integrations” on the Dashboard sidebar**